 We individually identify the assets that are incrementally provided for the generation connection and assign costs based on this allocation.
+In some cases we must then apply an adjustment to align with a previously contracted charging amount.
 Pricing is then applied using a fixed connection specific approach to ensure it matches the target cost allocation.

 We assess these customers as having a relatively low VOLL.
 During an interruption, their ability to export energy is affected, but there is limited consequential impact on other processes, plant, or stock.
+On this basis, the VOLL for lost export would be close to the energy price.
+In this methodology, VOLL is only used as a weighting to the allocators against load.
+Some generators utilise our supply for as an ancillary backup feed, and the VOLL in the table below is a load-only VOLL relating to times when the generator is drawing from our network.

-Forecast key metrics for generation connections (1 April 2023 to 31 March 2024) Load Export
+Forecast key metrics for generation connections (1 April 2024 to 31 March 2025) Load Export

-Number of connections / ICPs 4
+Number of connections / ICPs 5

-Energy volume 1 MWh 132,854 MWh
+Energy volume 1 MWh 184,455 MWh

 Peak demands

-sum of installed capacity (∑Capacity) 80 kVA
+sum of installed capacity (∑Capacity) 95 kVA

-sum of anytime peaks (ΣΑΜD) 80 kVA 29,113 kVA
+sum of anytime peaks (ΣΑΜD) 95 kVA 79,261 kVA

-contribution to local network peak (ADMD) 36 kVA
+contribution to local network peak (ADMD) 24 kVA

-Value of lost load (VOLL) \$12 to \$1 5 /kWh
+Value of lost load (VOLL) \$12 to \$16 /kWh